This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 - Dallas Holocaust Museum - This newly-expanded museum is sure to make a huge impact on you.
 It's located in the West End, near the 6th Floor Museum.

 - Beyond Dallas - Don't let your exploration of Texas stop in Dallas ... there's so much to see in this huge state!
-I've got some great guides, like the best Things to do in Amarillo and an El Paso to Phoenix Road Trip that are sure to spark your wanderlust.
+I've got some great guides, like Texas National Parks, the best Things to do in Amarillo (and nearby Happy, Texas), and an El Paso to Phoenix Road Trip, that are sure to spark your wanderlust.

 Did you fall in love with Dallas on your walk?
 If you want to see what it's like living in Dallas, don't miss my Dallas Loft Apartment Tour!